Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 Malaga Things to Do Highlights

-• Best of Malaga Tour: Discover the best of Malaga in this full-day tour showing you around Malaga’s highlights like the Málaga Cathedral, Alcazaba, and more.
+- Best of Malaga Tour: Discover the best of Malaga with this full-day tour showing you around the highlights like the Malaga Cathedral, Alcazaba, and more.

 Coming from someone who has been traveling the world for the last 8 years AND has been in the hospital 2x, travel insurance is something everyone NEEDS to get.
 Get a quote below!

-The best way to get to Málaga is to fly into its airport, Malaga Airport or Málaga–Costa del Sol Airport (AGP).
-From Spain, there are multiple direct flights to this airport.
+The best way to get to Malaga is to fly into its airport, Malaga Airport or Malaga–Costa del Sol Airport (AGP).
+There are multiple direct flights to this airport.

-Malaga airport is located just 10km away from the city center, making it very convenient as you can easily take a bus, taxi, or train in as soon as your flight lands.
-There are multiple train stations within Malaga city, making it an easy option to get to your hotel.
+Malaga airport is located just 10km away from the city center, making it very convenient.
+You can easily take a bus, taxi, or train once your flight lands.
+There are multiple train stations within Malaga City, making it an easy option to get to your hotel.

-Alternatively, you can also travel to Malaga via high speed train from cities like Madrid, Valencia, and more.
-For example, Madrid to Malaga is a mere 2:30 train ride.
+Alternatively, you can also travel to Malaga via high-speed train from cities like Madrid, Valencia, and more.
+For example, Madrid to Malaga is a mere 2.5 hour train ride.

-From other main hotspot destinations, here are rough distances to give you an idea of how accessible Malaga is.
+From other main hotspos, here are rough distances to give you an idea of how accessible Malaga is.

 Best Time of the Year to Go to Malaga

-If you’re heading to Malaga to enjoy the sun and the sea, the best time to visit is between the months of June- September.
-The hottest time of the year is July and August and is the busiest.
+If you’re heading to Malaga to enjoy the sun and the sea, the best time to visit is between the months of June – September.
+The hottest time of the year is July and August (and it’s the busiest too).

 The coldest month of the entire year is January so plan your trip accordingly.
-However, having said that, Spain’s Costa del Sol is known to have some of the mildest winters in Europe and is often sunny for most of the year.
+Having said that, Spain’s Costa del Sol is known to have some of the mildest winters in Europe and is often sunny for most of the year.

 Psst...Want in on a Secret? 🤫